mbarkdull/cephalotesComparativeGenomics/README.md

     Pollard, Andrew Whitwham, Thomas Keane, Shane A McCarthy, Robert M Davies, Heng Li.
 GigaScience, Volume 10, Issue 2, February 2021, giab008, <https://doi.org/10.1093/gigascience/giab008>

+## Processing assembled genomes

+Once genomes are assembled, they require some processing before genes are identified.

+Repetitive regions of the genome must be soft-masked prior to annotation.
+To do this, we must first predict/identify transposable element sequences in the genomes, which we will do with RepeatModeler2, implemented in the Bash script `./Scripts/handlingRepeats`.